ImAvafe/imavafe.github.io-v1/README.md

 My personal website, and the first actual website I've made!

-Built with plain HTML and CSS.
+Built with plain HTML, CSS and JS.